bodom0015/developer-workflow/README.md

 We use GitHub to track and manage all changes to the NDS Labs codebase.
 In order to ease collaboration, we follow a forking + feature branching workflow, described in more detail below.

 ## Terminology:
-* **Remotes**: allow you to pull to / push from your local workspace from / to different repositories
+* **Remotes**: allow you to pull to / push from your local workspace from / to different git repositories
 * **Upstream**: the git repo from which a personal fork originated
 * **Origin**: your personal fork of a particular repo